Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Reweighting procedure

 For reweighting, the ratio of expressions given by Eq.~(\ref{eq:parton-level}) is calculated for two distinct assumptions of the matrix elements.
 Obviously, the phase-space integration elements cancel out in the ratio.
 For the sums, several rather trivial options are possible.
 In particular, they depend on which terms in the matrix element used in event sample generation differs from the one used in the variant to be implemented.

-In this update, starting with the $q \bar q \to \tau^- \tau^+$ parton level processes, the functions calculating the spin correlations and an overall event weight have been updated in the {\tt TauSpinner} with analytical formulas of Section~\ref{sec:KKMC-th}.
-Before this update, the transverse spin correlations in process $q \bar{q} \to Z/\gamma^* \to \tau^- \tau^+ $ were available via the the electroweak library SANC~\cite{Andonov:2004hi,Arbuzov:2020coe} and its predefined tables, which were neither very flexible nor transparent.
+In this update, starting with the $q \bar q \to \tau^- \tau^+$ parton level processes, the functions calculating the spin correlations and an overall event weight have been updated in the {\tt TauSpinner} with analytical formulas of Sec.~\ref{sec:KKMC-th}.
+Before this update, the transverse spin correlations in process $q \bar{q} \to Z/\gamma \to \tau^- \tau^+$ were available via the the EW library SANC~\cite{Andonov:2004hi,Arbuzov:2020coe} and its predefined tables, which were neither very flexible nor transparent.

 Next, let us turn our attention to the new parton level process: $\gamma \gamma \to \tau^-\tau^+$.
-The formulas for spin amplitudes, cross section and spin-correlation matrix were presented in Section \ref{sec:KKMC-th}.
+The formulas for spin amplitudes, cross section and spin-correlation matrix were presented in Sec.~\ref{sec:KKMC-th}.
 Eqs.~(\ref{eq:012}) contain all necessary expressions.
 It is important to note that each parton process contributes incoherently to the final state.
 Thus, the introduction of nearly on-shell photon as an incoming parton, and a corresponding hard process, is possible by straightforward extension of the sums in Eq.~(\ref{eq:parton-level}) only.

 For the set of PDFs, we can take the ones described in Refs.~\cite{Klein:2016yzr, Xie:2021equ}.
 These structure functions include the photon PDF as well, but this choice may be not straightforward.
 The actual choice may depend on the details of the selection criteria of the heavy ion collision events.
 In some cases, the contribution from the $\gamma$ PDFs may even dominate, and the usually large Drell-Yan contributions may become relatively small.